-- The trimming range can be moved by dragging. - You can enlarge or reduce the size of the trimming range by dragging the four corners of the trimming range. - List of aspect ratios (width : height)
+- The trimming range can be moved by dragging. - You can enlarge or reduce the size of the trimming range by dragging the four corners of the trimming range.
+(Not available when [Circle] is selected.) - List of aspect ratios (width : height)

 Free

 1:1

 3:2

 2:3

 4:3

 3:4

 5:4

 4:5

 A Size Landscape

 A Size Portrait

 Letter Landscape

 Letter Portrait

 Custom

+Circle